By Craig Neil

-The central belt of Scotland lies between the Scottish Borders and the Highlands where it combines the best of both regions with a collection of stunning mountains, lochs, and forests.
+The central belt of Scotland lies between the Scottish Borders and the Highlands where it combines the best of both regions in a stunning collection of mountains, lochs, and forests.

-Discover the pick of Central Scotland’s top attractions in this article, along with an overview of each one and 360° photographs that put you in the centre of each location.
+Discover the best places to visit in Central Scotland in this article, along with an overview of each one and 360° photographs that put you in the centre of each location.

 About Central Scotland